Interoperability

 Partners

-CASRAI federates with the standards bodies, identifier registries, and policy coalitions that steward the parts of the research-information stack we do not.
-This page maps the relationships.
+CASRAI's standards are built to interoperate with the standards bodies, identifier registries, and policy coalitions that steward the parts of the research-information stack we do not.
+This page maps how.

 The 2026 CASRAI is deliberately built on top of pre-existing stewardship.
-Where another body stewards a vocabulary, an identifier scheme, or a policy framework, we federate rather than parallel-publish.
+Where another body stewards a vocabulary, an identifier scheme, or a policy framework, CASRAI's own standards work points to that stewardship rather than parallel-publishing a competing version.
 That posture is a direct response to the 2020 wind-down: the original CASRAI consortium dissolved partly because the convening overhead outran sustainable revenue, and the lesson is to do less duplication and more pointing.
 The history page covers the stewardship handover in detail.

 NISO — the National Information Standards Organization

 NISO stewards the Contributor Roles Taxonomy as ANSI/NISO Z39.104-2022.
 The NISO CRediT Standing Committee maintains the standard, runs the implementation-feedback loop with publishers and identifier registries, and develops the v2 roadmap for extensions to acknowledged contributors and peer-review credit.
-See federation: NISO.
+See how CASRAI's dictionary work relates to NISO.

 euroCRIS — European Organisation for International Research Information

 euroCRIS stewards theCatalogue of Elements (the semantically described inventory of data elements used across funding applications, CVs, project management, compliance, reporting, RDM and scholarly communications) as an enrichment to the CERIF format.
 The catalogue is maintained at github.com/EuroCRIS/CASRAI-Dictionaries.
-See federation: euroCRIS.
+See how CASRAI's dictionary work relates to euroCRIS.

 CODATA — Committee on Data of the International Science Council

 CODATA stewards theResearch Data Management Terminology (formerly the IRiDiuM RDM Glossary), maintained by a voluntary expert working group.
-CODATA is also the natural partner on the broader RDM vocabulary landscape, including FAIR data principles and the Data Documentation Initiative (DDI).
+CODATA's broader RDM vocabulary work, including FAIR data principles and the Data Documentation Initiative (DDI), is closely aligned with CASRAI's own.

 ORCID — Open Researcher and Contributor ID

 ORCID runs the persistent identifier registry for researchers.
-CRediT roles surface in ORCID records via Crossref-mediated metadata, and the federation: ORCID page documents the message-flow and the editorial coordination for terms touching contributor identification.
+CRediT roles surface in ORCID records via Crossref-mediated metadata, and the ORCID interoperability page documents the message-flow for terms touching contributor identification.

 Crossref